 The Integrated Program is a 6-year residency which includes all requirements for General and Child and Adolescent residencies as well as offering considerable clinical research and/or education time.
 Given that the ACGME requirements for both residencies allows for up to 12 months of specific training to be double counted when the trainee is designated as a child resident throughout their training, that certain general psychiatry requirements can be met during the child and adolescent residency (forensic, community and addiction requirements), and that the program is 6 years, we are able to offer trainees between 18 and 22 months of research time.
 This research time begins in the second year forward with the greatest percentage in the 5th and 6th years.

 Ongoing projects in the department can be found by accessing individual Principal Investigators webpages, and include studies in autism, ADHD, anxiety disorders, disruptive behaviors, trauma, community mental health, school systems, genetics, psychopharmacology, psychotherapy, epidemiology, and neuroimaging.
 Upon completion of the integrated residency many residents will go on to research fellowships or faculty positions.
-Participants meet regularly with mentor faculty or Suma Jacob, MD, PhD, a graduate of the UIC child psychiatry research track.
+Participants meet regularly with mentor faculty.
 Research supervision will focus on generating pilot data, research methodological issues, manuscript preparation, balancing clinical and research responsibilities, and applying for NIH loan repayment.

 For more information please contact Dr. Kathy Kelley, Director, Child and Adolescent Psychiatry Fellowship Program.